JuliaData/PooledArrays.jl/README.md

  ```

 Alternatively you can pass the `compress` and `signed` keyword arguments to the `PooledArray` constructor to automatically select the reference integer type.
-When you pass `compress=true` then reference integer type is chosen to be the smallest type that is large enough to hold all unique values in array.
+When you pass `compress=true` then the reference integer type is chosen to be the smallest type that is large enough to hold all unique values in array.
 When you pass `signed=true` the reference type is signed (by default it is unsigned).

 ```